symonk/kafkac/docs/index.md

 - 🔁 Automatic retries with customisable behaviour for different errors.
 - 🧘 Automatic rebalance handling, fully supports `KIP-848` (cooperative rebalancing).
 - ✨ Much more...

 ---

-### Benchmarks

-Below are some benchmarks that preload various levels of messages onto a topic, run a `kafkac` consumer to process those messages, writing the messages to another topic, confirming all the messages are accounted for.

-// TODO

----